California has the potential to be an online gambling powerhouse, but the state is a long way from reaching that potential.

 |Bay 101||49||San Jose|

 Any form of California online gambling law would attract interest from all of the major online operators.
-Harrah's, a part of Caesar’s Entertainment, already manages two tribal casinos in California, and has plenty of online operating experience in other states.
+Harrah's Casino, a part of Caesar’s Entertainment, already manages two tribal casinos in California, and has plenty of online operating experience in other states, including an NJ online casino app.

 However, any kind of California online gambling legislation appears to be down the road.
 For now, California gamblers might consider alternatives such as social and sweepstakes casinos, which offer online slots and table games that are played not for real money, but for amusement or a chance to win prizes.
 Players can sign up for an account on the social casino’s website or through a Facebook account.